marcozecchini/ipi_algorand/README.md

 # IPI record on Algorand standard asset

 ## Assets based from Right holder to CMO

+### To insert a new row in the IPI

+* Right holder install an App
+* The App generates a couple Sk,Pk of secret and public keys
+* A unique IPI number is associated to Sk,Pk by a suitable verifiable claim in a Self-Sovereign Identity perspective
+* A CMO is an entity in the chain with its own  Sk_CMO,Pk_CMO
+* Through the App, users can fill-up all the necessary fields to register an entity in the IPI.
+All this information is stored in a private space and signed by the user while the link to this information is stored in an asset.
+Note that the user remains the manager of the asset and consequently he/she can recall it.

+* The asset is finally transferred to a CMO, that will behave accordingly in a given territory

+### To update a row in the IPI

+* The user revokes the asset to assign it to a different CMO
+* The user can modify the off-chain information and possibly sign the information with its private key

+### To view the IPI
+Access the assets of the CMOs or of the users

 #### Strengths

 * It models the reality